ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ## Environment requirements (Web)

-Web version of the client is officially tested with the latest Chrome/Firefox browsers and can be used as a dependency in, for example, React/Vue/Angular applications, or Cloudflare workers.
+The web version of the client is officially tested with the latest Chrome/Firefox browsers and can be used as a dependency in, for example, React/Vue/Angular applications, or Cloudflare workers.

 ## Installation